ChentingZ0/obsidian_notes/Big data/Data lake.md

 ### Data Warehouses
-Use **ETL**  (Extract, Transform, Load) data directly from operational database systems.(on structured data)
+- Use **ETL**  (Extract, Transform, Load) data directly from operational database systems.(on structured data)
+- Purpose-built for SQL analytics and BI:
+- Powerful management features such as ACID transactions
 ![[Pasted image 20231003191654.png]]
 But
-1. it couldn't support unstructured and semi-structured data: time series, logs, images, documents, etc.
+1. It couldn't support unstructured and semi-structured data: time series, logs, images, documents, etc.
 2. No support for data science and ML.

 ### Data lakes